6 Ways to Get College Credit for Life/Work Experience

 Ashford University students who have served in the Armed Forces begin school with a wealth of experience under their belts.
 Some have worked with and amassed a knowledge of complicated machinery and computer systems, others have valuable leadership experience, and many more have already completed courses while serving in the military.
 Ashford University Military Enrollment Services Advisors work with each prospective student to ensure they can maximize their credits using the Joint Services Transcript (JST), as well as any other college transcripts they possess.
 An incoming student with military and college experience can transfer up to 90 approved credits (including 75 non-traditional credits) toward a bachelor’s degree at Ashford University.

-Ashford University partners with two organizations whose sole purpose is to evaluate your experience and help determine whether what you’ve learned or done outside of the classroom can count toward a college degree.
+Ashford University partners with two organizations whose sole purpose is to evaluate your experience, including work experience, and help determine whether what you’ve learned or done outside of the classroom can count toward a college degree.

 Founded in 1973, the National College Credit Recommendation Service (NCCRS) will review training and education received from corporations, unions, religious organizations, and proprietary schools.
 Upon evaluation, the group will make its recommendation to Ashford University, which will determine how much your experience counts toward college credit.